raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 * 	The [Rules Module][rules.html] provides a method for setting up the [rules][rules] of the Life universe.
 * 	The [Future Module][future.html] provides methods for computing the future of a pattern, taking into account its ability to grow beyond the size of its container square.
-* 	The [Cache Module][cache.html] implements a very naive hash-table for canoncial representations of squares.
+* 	The [Cache Module][cache.html] implements a very naive hash-table for canonical representations of squares.
 HashLife uses extensive [canonicalization][canon] to optimize the storage of very large patterns with repetitive components.
-New: Garbage collection allows Cafe au Life to compute the futur eof patterns with high entropy.
 * 	The [Garbage Collection Module][gc.html] implements a simple reference-counting garbage collector for the cache.
-* 	The [API Module][api.html] provides methods for grabbing json or strings of patterns and resizing them to fit expectations.
+* 	The [API Module][api.html] provides methods for grabbing JSON or strings of patterns and resizing them to fit expectations.
 * 	The [Menagerie Module][menagerie] provides a few well-know life objects predefined for you to play with.
 It is entirely optional.

 [rules.html]: http://recursiveuniverse.github.com/docs/rules.html